Dfenestrator/queryGrapher/README.md

 The example database is hosted on freemysqlhosting.net.
 The sample table provided is called popByState.
 It lists the populations of each state from 1960 to 2010.
 The first column is the year, and successive columns are states, as follows: (year, Alabama, Arkansas, California...)

 The sample query "SELECT year, Alabama, California, Mississippi FROM popByState" generates a graph for the states Alabama, California, and Mississippi from the years 1960-2010 in 10 year increments.
-You can zoom in on the graph by boxing with your mous.
+You can zoom in on the graph by boxing with your mouse.
 To reset your zoom, just right click.

-If you have any questions/comments/feedback, contact me.
+If you have any questions/comments, raise an issue and I will try to address it.